-Event Description Department Contact Frequency National Campus Safety Awareness Month It occurs during the month of September.
-Presentations highlight the importance of personal safety both on and off campus.
-Yearly U in the Driver Seat A peer-to-peer education program for college students dedicated to reducing their amount of drinking and driving as well as distracted driving car crashes.
-Ongoing presentations and interactive activities Edinburg: 956-665-2511 Brownsville: 956-882-3896 Monthly events throughout the year to educate students on the dangers of distracted driving with a focus on alcohol awareness.
+Event Description Department Contact Frequency U in the Driver Seat A peer-to-peer education program for college students dedicated to reducing their amount of drinking and driving as well as distracted driving car crashes.
+Edinburg: 956-665-2511 Monthly events throughout the year Ongoing presentations and interactive activities to educate students on the dangers of distracted driving with a focus on alcohol awareness.
 Title IX Presentations Classroom style presentations conducted multiple times throughout the year addressed to students, faculty, and staff that educate and inform the campus community about sexual misconduct, in its various forms, highlight the applicable policy, ADM 03-300, identify key stakeholders, such as Title IX Responsible Employees, and educate the community about campus, local, state, and national resources respecting sexual misconduct.
-Diversity 956-665-2453 1-2 times a month and available upon request New Employee Orientation Training held at least twice a month for new UTRGV employees that includes education related to mandatory reporting obligations, sexual misconduct and discrimination policies, resources for victims and survivors and bystanders, and programming related to violence prevention.
-Diversity Twice a month Mandatory compliance trainings are assigned to all employees and provide written notification about existing counseling, health, mental health, victim advocacy, legal assistance, visa and immigration assistance, student financial aid, and other services available to victims, both within the institution and in the community.
+Opportunity 956-665-2453 1-2 times a month and available upon request New Employee Orientation Training held at least twice a month for new UTRGV employees that includes education related to mandatory reporting obligations, sexual misconduct and discrimination policies, resources for victims and survivors and bystanders, and programming related to violence prevention.
+Opportunity Twice a month Mandatory compliance trainings are assigned to all employees and provide written notification about existing counseling, health, mental health, victim advocacy, legal assistance, visa and immigration assistance, student financial aid, and other services available to victims, both within the institution and in the community.
 New Faculty Orientation Training held yearly for new UTRGV faculty that includes education related to mandatory reporting obligations, sexual misconduct and discrimination policies, resources for victims and survivors and bystanders, and programming related to violence prevention.
-Diversity 956-665-2453 Yearly
+Opportunity 956-665-2453 Yearly, or as needed.